Part of Unit: Engine Performance Fundamentals

 Pass out the worksheet, and discuss what you expect them to do and write.
 Assign groups of 4 to 5 students per vehicle and explain they will get stamped when they show proficiency as a group in performing a compression test.
 It is best to also assign carts to each group with the required tools.

 - Compression Lab.pdf [ Download ]

 I provide closure by creating dialog with the students in the group setting.
 After I stamped off a group on the activity, I ask the students to summarize what they have learned, and I ask for their thoughts on the usefulness of the tool (the how & when the skill would be used in an actual shop).

-The instructor should rotate through the shop activity monitoring for safety glasses, proper vacuum gauge application and diagnosis.
-Open ended questions will check each student's understanding.
-Each student should also be observed using the vacuum gauge correctly.
+The instructor should rotate through the shop activity monitoring for safety glasses, proper compression testing procedures and diagnosis.
+Ask open ended questions to check each student's understanding.
+Each student should also be observed testing at least one cylinder correctly.
 After verification of all of these assessments, the instructor should use a slected stamp to stamp the worksheet and the completion of the skills.